 Cathryn G. Holzhauer, Ph.D.

-Dr. Cathryn (Cassie) Holzhauer is a Research Psychologist at VA Central Western Massachusetts (VACWM) and Assistant Professor at the University of Massachusetts Medical School (UMMS), in the Division of Addiction Psychiatry and Center of Excellence in Addiction.
-She completed her doctoral training in Clinical Psychology at the University of Albany and a postdoctoral fellowship at UMMS.
+Dr. Cathryn (Cassie) Holzhauer is a Research Psychologist at VA Central Western Massachusetts (VACWM) and Assistant Professor at the University of Connecticut School of Medicine, in the Department of Psychiatry and Alcohol Research Center.
+She completed her doctoral training in Clinical Psychology at the University of Albany and a postdoctoral fellowship at the University of Massachusetts Medical School.
 Her research examines gender differences in the maintenance of and treatment for Alcohol Use Disorders (AUD), with a focus on mechanisms of behavior change.
 Dr. Holzhauer’s current CSR&D CDA-2 is a randomized trial testing the effects of emotion regulation strategies on stress-induced drinking among women veterans with alcohol misuse; it additionally examines how endogenous progesterone levels and severity of co-occurring posttraumatic stress disorder moderate strategy efficacy.
 Her work uses methodology including psychophysiological and neuroendocrine assessment, microinterventions, and ecological momentary assessment.
 Her research also includes therapy development, including her work as co-I on projects adapting Alcohol Behavior Couples Therapy and Female-Specific CBT for AUD.